rafamel/slimconf/README.md

 #### With environment variables

-When a configuration depends on environment variables, `slim` has the signature `slim(setup: ISetup, fn: TFn): TConfig`.
+When a configuration depends on environment variables, `slim` has the signature `slim(use: IUse, fn: TFn): TConfig`.

-* `setup` sets up the environment variables the configuration depends on -[see docs.](https://rafamel.github.io/slimconf/interfaces/isetup.html)
+* `use` passes up the environment variables the configuration depends on -[see docs.](https://rafamel.github.io/slimconf/interfaces/iuse.html)
 * `fn` should be a configuration object returning function -[see docs.](https://rafamel.github.io/slimconf/globals.html#tfn)

 ##### Fundamentals